 - A crust that made using only butter is delicious and crisp but will not have much flake.
 While not necessarily what we are looking for in a pie crust, it does have a purpose.
 An all butter dough holds its own against juicy fillings and can be rolled out for use in a free form pastry.

 - Crusts with all shortening are full of the flake but do not have a lot of flavor.
-This is not an option for most bakers looking for the best of both – an easy pie crust with flavor and flake!
+This is not an option for most bakers looking for the best of both – with flavor and flake!

 The Perfect Mix

-The dough for the Easy Pie Crust recipe can be doubled to make 4 pie crusts and it will keep in the refrigerator a week.
+The dough for this recipe can be doubled to make 4 pie crusts and it will keep in the refrigerator a week.
 I have also frozen it for about a month and then thawed it in the fridge before using.